thebuilder/react-intersection-observer/docs/Recipes.md

 for an IntersectionObserver.

 - Set `triggerOnce`, to only trigger the animation the first time.
-- Set `threshold`, to control how much of the element should visible before firing the event.
+- Set `threshold`, to control how much of the element should be visible before firing the event.
 - Instead of `threshold`, you can use `rootMargin` to have a fixed amount be visible before triggering.
-Use a negative margin value, like `-100px 0`, to have it go inwards.
+Use a negative margin value, like `-100px 0px`, to have it go inwards.
 You can also use a percentage value, instead of pixels.

 ```jsx